moleculerjs/moleculer/README-draft.md

 > All methods of service can be reach under `this`.

 ## Create a service
-There are several way to create a service.
+There are several ways to create/load a service.

 ### broker.createService
 You can use this method when developing or testing.
-Call the `broker.createService` methods with schema of service as argument.
+Call the `broker.createService` methods with the schema of service as argument.

 ```js
 broker.createService({